-In the wild type situation Cas6b is required for crRNA production and it is conceivable that it could also be required for the interference reaction, since it was shown to be part of Cascade in Haloferax (I-B system), E. coli (I-E), Pseudomonas aeruginosa (I-F), and Sulfolobus solfataricus (I-A) (18,22,42-46).
-By the Cas6b-independent generation of icrRNAs, we separated the role of Cas6b in crRNA
+Cas6b Is Not Required for Interference in the Presence of icrRNAs-In the wild type situation Cas6b is required for crRNA production, and it is conceivable that it could also be required for the interference reaction, because it was shown to be part of Cascade in Haloferax (I-B system), E. coli (I-E), Pseudomonas aeruginosa (I-F), and Sulfolobus solfataricus (I-A) (18, 22, 42-46).
+By the Cas6b-independent generation of icrRNAs, we separated the role of Cas6b in crRNA processing from its function in the interference reaction.
+Using icrRNAs, we can now determine whether Cas6b is also important for the inter-